Hillbilly Travelogue: Prague.

 One of the most fun and exciting things about blogging is posting things like that photo, saying I don’t “get” it, and then watching the comments but most often the private emails pour in (because they know what dicks they sound like) that try to “explain” the “symbolism” to me.

 Lest anyone be tempted to do so with the above work of “art”, hear me now and believe me later, but TRUST ME, I KNOW WHAT IT MEANS.
-As much as it looks like an invitation to buttsecks or just a general raping of humanity by death – which it really really really does – we non-Europeans aren’t as barbaric as you’ve convinced yourselves we are.
+As much as it looks like an invitation to buttsecks or just a general raping of humanity by death – which it really really really does, we know what this fine and nuanced work of art is for.

-We know what this fine and nuanced work of art means.
-Because it was just outside the entrance to the dungeon at the Prague Castle.
+It was just outside the entrance to the dungeon at the Prague Castle.
 Rupert and I went in that dungeon, and we saw things that frankly we wish we had not seen, such as a genuine body-stretching apparatus, you know, where they strap your feet and your hands, and then turn a wheel that literally pulls you APART.

 Or how about this, the “body cage”.
 I have a strong stomach and a stronger mental constitution, but this actually made me feel woozy.